Slovakia Cover Letter Writing Guide

 Take the time to research every employer's organization and customize your Slovakia cover letter to fit the position.
 Personalize each cover letter with a real person’s name.
 Such personalization would increase the retention of your application.

 The Slovakia cover letter is an integral part of your job application process.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

-A short job cover letter, about 10 to 20 lines, is usually typed on A4 paper format.
+A short job cover letter, about 10 to 20 lines, is usually typed in A4 paper format.
 Handwritten letters are sometimes requested, but this is clearly specified in the advertisement.

 Begin your Slovakia cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
-Often cover letter and CV are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
+Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
 A daytime phone number with an international access code and e-mail address are most important.